ChavisManzoniLab/MAS/README.md

 `pip install MasPRT`\
-`python -m pip install git+https://github.com/facebookresearch/detectron2.git`
+`python -m pip install git+https://github.com/facebookresearch/detectron2.git` `python -m pip install torch==2.0.1+cu118 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` /!\ THE LAST ONE MAY VARY DEPENDING ON YOUR GPU

 A GPU is highly recommanded to speed up the analysis.
 To make use of the analysis with GPU, CUDA must be installed on your machine. \
 Beware, Cuda version will be dependent of your GPU